xiaxueqaq/xiaxueqaq.github.io/_pages/about.md

 You may refer to [my recent paper](https://arxiv.org/abs/2311.10515) on a new Cylindrical Algebraic Decomposition algorithm to see my research interest in more details.

-I will be graduating in July 2026 and I am on the job market now.
-Right now I am looking for a post-doc position.
-Please [let me know](mailto:xiaxueqaq@stu.pku.edu.cn) if there are available fundings.

 You can find my CV [here](../assets/CV_Chen.pdf).